 In the house, we use one or several "radiators" (more water spirals) which, contrary to what their name suggests, exchange heat with the room in a partly conductive and partly convective manner.

-Below, the collector is shown in more detail.
+Fig. 22 depicts the collector in more detail.